MikeAvgeros/fitz-composer/README.md

         -   As a Frequent User, I want to check to see up to date photos of the owner working on projects.

-        -   As a Frequent User, I want to have a section where I can follow the owner's social media and other websites.
+        -   As a Frequent User, I want to have a section where I can follow the owner's social media and other relevant websites.

 -   ### Owner's Objectives & Goals